OpenFAST/openfast/docs/source/dev/performance.rst

 - Data type alignment allowing for SIMD vectorization
 - Multhithreading with OpenMP

+To establish a path forward with any of these options, OpenFAST was first profiled with Intel® VTune™ Amplifier which provides a clear breakdown of time spent in the simulation.
+Then, the optimization report generated from the Intel® Fortran compiler was analyzed to determine area which were not autovectorized.
+Finally, Intel® Advisor was used to highlight areas of the code which the compiler identified as potentially improved with multithreading.

 Test cases
 ----------
 Two OpenFAST test cases have been chosen to provide meaningful and